kouroshidess/xml-visualisation-as-fieldset-xslt2/README.md

-# XML visualisation as ASCII or HTML fieldset (XSLT 2.0)
+# XML visualised as ASCII or HTML fieldset (XSLT 2.0)
 A couple of zero or low configurable stylesheets to transform *any* data-centric XML document to provide an automated visualisation as ASCII or HTML fieldset presentation.
 For example it is ideal as a quick and no fuss rendition for FpML documents.

 ## As ASCII